 Wesolotravel asked Marcela to tell us about her solo travel experience in the Big Apple.
 How did this female traveller survive her business trip to the steel jungle?
 How did she feel about it?
 Did she find herself getting lonely?
 Read the story of her solo trip to New York and get inspired for your next city break.

-How a Female Traveller Survived her Business Trip to NYC
+How a Female Solo Traveller Survived her Business Trip to NYC

 Welcome to the USA!